-- 5. Evaluates future security t the prioritizing of defense - Responsible for the establ network security, Firewall access, Intrusion Detection Management, Authenticat Media sanitizing and disp Business Continuity Planr - Establishes security polici development and provisio - 8 Jow-ops, det, Desch, oorbifun sates or and operating hew security systems, equi changes in security policies and practices maintains a system for ensuring that secu - Assists with the design and implementati audits and enhancements.
+- Evaluates future security t the prioritizing of defense - Responsible for the establ network security, Firewall access, Intrusion Detection Management, Authenticat Media sanitizing and dispo Business Continuity Planr - Establishes security polici development and provisio - security, density and confidences of and operating new security systems, equiversing in security policies and practices maintains a system for ensuring that security. - Assists with the design and implementation audits and enhancements.

-ions and duties as required for proper evaluation of the job and shall not work requirements that may be inherent in the job or incidental to it. dg:152491
+The above statements reflect the principal funct be construed as a detailed description of all the ions and duties as required for proper evaluation of the job and shall not work requirements that may be inherent in the job or incidental to it.